1. Check the assessment criteria

 - If you have dyslexia, you no longer have to do anything to highlight this to your tutor.
 Digital dyslexia stickers are automatically added, for your tutor to see, from your central student record

-- To submit a written assignment, please follow this guide
+- To submit a written assignment, please see the Submitting an assignment in Moodle help guide

 - File size restrictions may apply.
-If your file is too large, please check this guide
+If your file is too large, please see the Files are too large to submit to Turnitin help guide

 - Please make sure you check that the file you have submitted is the correct and that it opens (is not corrupt) by clicking on it to open up, and check the Turnitin report (step 5, below)